ParAlg/UFOTree/README.md

 Customize This Experiment:
 * These experiments take the average time over $3$ trials for each case.
 You can change this value by modifying the $4$-th value in each tuple entry in the `test_cases` lists in `benchmark/dynamic_trees/benchmark_update_speed.cpp` and `benchmark/graph_algorithms/benchmark_graph_update_speed.cpp`.
 To save time we recommend setting this to $1$ for all cases.
 * To change the value of $n$ for the synthetic trees in this experiment, you can modify the `n_list` variable in `scripts/update_speed_experiments.sh`.
-* To change the real-world graphs that are used in this experiment, you can modify the `test_cases` variable in `benchmark/graph_algorithms/benchmark_graph_update_speed.cpp`.
+* To not run the graph experiments and only run the synthetic experiments, in `scripts/update_speed_experiments.sh` comment out the line `./benchmark_graph_update_speed`.
+Then replace the line that calls the Python plot script with the comment below it.
 * To change the data structures that are tested in these experiments you can comment out the relevant lines in `benchmark/dynamic_trees/benchmark_update_speed.cpp` and `benchmark/graph_algorithms/benchmark_graph_update_speed.cpp`.
 To save the most time we recommend not running the RC-Tree and Topology Tree baselines as they are significantly slower on some inputs.

 ### Diameter Sweep and Query Experiments (Figure 6)

 This experiment is completely sequential and only requires a single thread (although some parallelism is used to generate the test data).
-Run the shell script:
+Run the shell script as follows from the project root directory:

 ```bash
 scripts/diameter_sweep_experiments.sh